 Comprehensive Planning and Land Use.
 Although comprehensive planning and land use are primarily matters for local determination and regional coordination, the federal government can play a supportive role in encouraging local and regional efforts through funding, technical assistance and other incentives.
 DRCOG's Metro Vision plan represents a shared regional vision for creating sustainable, livable communities that accommodate people of all ages, incomes and abilities.
+Metro Vision is the policy basis for all of DRCOG's programs and serves as the framework and context in which the regional council collaborates with other organizations on issues of mutual interest.
 Achieving Metro Vision goals requires coordinated investment in a wide range of planning and implementation activities that transcend traditional funding categories.
+DRCOG supports those efforts that implement Metro Vision and encourages federal entities to align their policies and investment decisions with Metro Vision and other regional agreements to advance common objectives.

 DRCOG supports the Federal Partnership for Sustainable Communities (Partnership), which is a partnership among the Department of Housing and Urban Development (HUD), Department of Transportation (DOT) and Environmental Protection Agency (EPA).
 The DRCOG Board has incorporated the Partnership's six Livability Principles into ongoing and future discussions regarding Metro Vision.
-DRCOG also supports the Livable Communities Act of 2009 (S.1619/H.R.4690), which would authorize the creation of a new Interagency Council on Sustainable Communities to coordinate federal sustainable development policies, and provide funds to help communities develop and implement comprehensive regional plans that incorporate transportation, housing, community and economic development, and environmental needs.
+DRCOG supported the Livable Communities Act of 2009 (S.1619/H.R.4690).
+DRCOG also supports the Livable Communities Act of 2011 (S.1621/H.R.3325).
+This legislation would provide funds to help communities develop and implement comprehensive regional plans that incorporate economic development, transportation, and housing options, while addressing environmental concerns.